awsdocs/amazon-eks-user-guide/doc_source/cni-metrics-helper.md

    1. Create the IAM role, granting the Kubernetes service account the `AssumeRoleWithWebIdentity` action\.

-      1. Copy the following contents to a file named `trust-policy.json`\.
+      1. Copy the following contents to your device\.
 Replace `111122223333` with your account ID\.
 Replace `EXAMPLED539D4633E53DE1B71EXAMPLE` and `region-code` with the values returned in the previous step\.
+After replacing the values, run the command to create a file named `trust-policy.json`\.

          ```
+         cat >trust-policy.json <<EOF
          {
            "Version": "2012-10-17",
            "Statement": [